phkaeser/wlmaker/doc/ROADMAP.md

   * Consider running this as task selector, as separate binary.

 * Support for dynamic output configurations.
-  * Multiple monitors.
+  * Multiple monitors, in configurations other than mirrored.
-  * Per-monitor fractional scale.
   * Work with hot-plugged monitor, remember configurations.

 * Window attributes